Ecological tile, limit the gray energy of building materials

 It is estimated that Ecolabel is currently 30% of the French market.

-Some manufacturers go even further by obtaining certification (ISO 14001 and ISO XNUMX)..
+Some manufacturers go even further by obtaining certification ISO 14001.
 This independent label attests to the good ecological conduct of production, research and development and transport.
 An ISO 14001 company, for example, should focus on river transport instead of land.

 Internationally, the most important and recognized indication in many countries is the Leadership in Energy and Environmental Design (LEED) certificate.
 The restrictions of this certificate are similar to those of the Ecolabel and extended to many areas of construction.